-The DFGOYC Youth Mentor Program matches mentors with middle and high school students in one-to-one relationships for an academic year.
+The DFGOYC Youth Mentor Program matches mentors with elementary, middle and high school students in one-to-one relationships for an academic year.
 Through these relationships, as well as recreational and group activities, our matches share friendship, support, and fun.
 Mentors and mentees get together at least once a week.
 Both mentors and mentees make a commitment to spend time together throughout the academic year.
 They can participate in activities that they both enjoy.
 The mentors are not private tutors, although sometimes pairs decide to work on homework together.
 We plan social group activities on a monthly basis that are open to all participants.
 We are also available at all times to answer questions, offer support and help matches work through challenges that may arise.

 To sign-up to be a youth mentor or mentee, please fill out the respective Application Form below or send an email to firstname.lastname@example.org for more information.

 Download Print Versions: